 - Reporting related to specific initiatives, for example the Regional Riparian Action Plan.

-Data from these reporting processes is used to publicly communicate progress against state-wide targets for improving waterway health, as described in the Victorian Waterway Management Strategy, chapter 3.
-This progress is described through the 'Report Card' series, with previous reports released in 2005 and 2010.
+Data from these reporting processes is also used to publicly communicate progress against state-wide targets for improving waterway health, as described in the Victorian Waterway Management Strategy; chapter 3.

 Reporting is also used to highlight the great collaborative partnerships between regional agencies and stakeholders, including project highlights and achievements that have special value to local communities.